Best Rain Jackets for Hiking and Backpacking

 LOOKING CLOSER: The bottom line is if cost is not a concern and you want the very best rain jacket you can find that will last years and years, Arc’teryx’s Beta AR is our top choice.
 Built for harsh alpine conditions, this shell provides superior protection from the elements.
 With patented GORE-TEX technology, it does not rely on a coating to create its waterproofness.
 GORE-TEX is a high-tech, waterproof, breathable fabric that outperforms coated synthetic layers – which many less expensive options use.

-This jacket is also more durable and more breathable than its less expensive counterparts.
+This jacket is also more durable – thanks to the 3-layer design – and breathable than its less expensive counterparts.
 We also have phenomenal abrasion resistance, making the Beta AR one of the best rain jackets for backpacking.
 Additionally, its cut is masterful and will accommodate mobility and comfort while wearing many layers beneath it.
 The downsides are its weight (part of the price to pay for its durability and protection) and cost.
 However, if you’ll be using your rain/wind layer often for hiking or other adventures, then the cost may well be worth it to get one of the best rain jackets for long-term reliability and durability.

 VIEW ON REI.COM